Fitting and removing your tyres

 Inflation and bead positioning

-picto ag help advice mount demount tyres schema montage en help and advice
+Picto ag help advice schema fitting en Help and Advice

 ⚠️ IMPORTANT: Never stand within the trajectories cones (Figures 1, 2 and 3), to avoid any risk of physical injury in the event of an incident.
 For optimum safety conditions use a fully functional inflation gun connected to the valve by an air-hose extension of at least 3 meters, with a clip fitting to the valve and a calibrated pressure-gauge (never lock the trigger).